algorandskiy/algorand-sdk-testing/README.md

 ## How to run tests
 1. Clone the repo
-2. Run scripts/setup.sh to install dependencies (comment out the dependencies you already have)
+2. Run scripts/setup.sh to install dependencies (comment out the dependencies you already have).
+Provide one of --java, --go, --js, --py, if set the TRAVIS_BUILD_DIR environment variable should point to the source directory of that SDK.
 3. Run scripts/test.sh

 ## About the scripts